 The material stays in place for a period of time to kill the abnormal cells.
 How long it stays in place varies.
 This depends on the stage and location of your cancer.

 Radiation does not stay in your body after the treatment is done.
 You are not radioactive, so you do not pose a risk to those around you.
-But during treatment, your doctor may want you to remain a certain distance from visitors and pregnant women and children.
-Talk with your healthcare provider about these safety steps before your treatment.

 How external beam radiation therapy is done